hmc-cs111-fall2016/project-ideas/no-computer.md

 like?
 Why is this the right way to interact with the problem domain?_

 In this language, a program would look like a set of vocabulary (consisting of taps) strung together by a grammar that would convey the semantic model.
-We would already have a set of primitives that would correspond to the most important words (perhaps hungry, tired, ready, etc).
-There would also be intensifiers (very).
+At its most basic form, we would have the primitives {Hoch, Pitzer, Fruizen, Homework, Come over, etc} and vocabulary to indicate time {5 min, 1 hour, tonight, when?, etc}.
+We would also have ways to respond "yes" or "no".
+Each of these words would correspond to a knock or slap of a set sound and duration.
+As we grow comfortable with the language, we can add new words that we see fit through normal conversations.
 This is the best way to interact for our domain because it conserves energy and elicits an instance response.

 ### Operation (semantics)
 _What might happen when a program runs?
 How does a program interact with the